timm/tested/docs/onRE.md

 -  Instead of attempting to do their studies more carefully to be sure they get the right answer,
    - scientists appear to only use as much care as they think will be necessary to defeat the counterarguments of their detractors and get the acclamation they desire for their work.

+Whoa! you say, that cannot be right!
+There are experts in the world, right, who do better than other people
+- Survivor bias
+  - concentrating on entities that passed a selection process while overlooking those that did not
+- Are they "expert"? or in a population of 8 billion people, and "luck" a probability 0.5,
+  20 people might get the 20 breaks (at odds $.5^{20}$) to select the 1000 "best" people in the world.

 ### Possibility2: Too Hard to Explain the World

 You can ask for simple descriptions of a complex world